tinyerp/erppeek/docs/tutorial.rst

 First connection
 ----------------

-The server is freshly installed and does not have an OpenERP database yet.
+The server is freshly installed and does not have an Odoo database yet.
 The tutorial creates its own database ``demo`` to play with.

 Open the ERPpeek shell::